You can create a custom feed using a .csv or STIX formatted feed data file in RSA NetWitness Platform.

 - If you click Map Without Sample data, the mapping column is displayed without any sample data.

-The Define Columns form is displayed.
+The Define Columns dialog is displayed.

 To map columns in the Define Columns form: